KawaseDev/KawaseDev/README.md

 - 1 year and a half of java development
 - and 2 years+ of python & c#

-## Projects I Am Currently Working on
+## Projects I am currently working on
 - Serenium 1.21
 - gothaj 3.5 and 4.0 recode (1.8)
-- xeno 1.21

 ## Contact & Bios
 - @kawase.owo